 Welcome to the first dedicated matcha café in Bali!
 This cosy lil’ neighbourhood café serves up (no points for guessing) a menu of matcha-infused goodness, alongside some matcha-less treats too.
-Sitting pretty on the sensational menu is their own take on the classic Poke Bowl, served with Balinese-style sambal matah, or the classic wasabi mayo dressing.
+Sitting pretty on the sensational menu is their Balinese take on the classic Poke Bowl, with grilled local mahi-mahi and tamari tempeh, rainbow of veggies, brown rice and spicy sambal matah.
 Whichever you choose, you’ll love it so matcha!

 Matcha Cafe, Jl Pantai Berawa No. 99, Berawa, p. +62 812 3853 6138; Open daily 8am – 5pm.

 We love this little gem of a Canggu café, with its half-raw food half-naughty food menu just up the road from buzzy Berawa beach.
-The poke here is uh-mayyyyy-zing, knocked out with sashimi-grade seared tuna, turmeric rice, a mango avocado salsa and creamy chipotle aioli.
+The poke here is uh-mayyyyy-zing, knocked out with sashimi-grade seared tuna, turmeric rice, sesame soy dressing and creamy chipotle aioli.
 You’ll want to get the Insta-feed at the ready for this one too, she’s a true Canggu beauty.